-In your request you ask for a "list of all lobby meetings held with DG Environment (...)".
+In your request, you ask for a "list of all lobby meetings held with DG Environment (...)".
 You also ask for specific data that "the list should include".
 I note that in your request you refer to Regulation 1049/2001 regarding public access to European Parliament, Council and Commission documents.
 We inform you that we do not have such a list and therefore that request does not refer to an existing document.
 Therefore, your request in that regard does not qualify as an application for access to documents under Regulation 1049/2001.
 Nevertheless, we inform you that we have identified the following meeting:

-- 05/03/2019: meeting between DG ENV and CEFIC
+-16/09/2019: meeting between officials of DG ENV, DG GROW and Toy Industries of Europe